L-Zephyr/Drafter/README.md

 - **-f , —file \<arg>**
   Required.
 Specify a file or folder, multiple parameters are separated by commas, don't use space.

+- **-disable-auto-open, --disable-auto-open**

+  Do not browse the result automatically when analysis finished.

 - **-t , —type \<arg>**